mahmoud/boltons/README.md

 ```

 However, due to the nature of utilities, application developers might
-want to consider other options.
+want to consider other options, including vendorization of individual
+modules into a project.
 Boltons is pure-Python and has no
 dependencies.
+If the whole project is too big, each module is
+independent, and can be copied directly into a project.
+See the
-See the [Integration][integration] section of the docs
-for more details.
+[Integration][integration] section of the docs for more details.

 [boltons_pypi]: https://pypi.python.org/pypi/boltons
 [integration]: https://boltons.readthedocs.org/en/latest/architecture.html#integration